DeFiCh/infra-legacy/README.md

 # dfi-labs-infra

 Infrastructure management of DFI Labs.

 ## What

-- The goal of this project is to make the entire infrastructure reproduceable, collaborative and secure transparently with everyone.
+- The goal of this project is to make the entire infrastructure reproducible, collaborative and secure transparently with everyone.
 - High level Info:
   - Project: Use K8s (`dir: k8s`)
   - Infra: Terraform / OpenTofu - To setup VMs and K8 clusters (`dir: tf`)